Oxidative Stress in the Brain: Basic Concepts and Treatment Strategies in Stroke

-It's essential to check your skin for suspicious moles once a month and report anything unusual to your health care professional.
-Remember the ABCDE rule: Asymmetry (one half of the mole doesn't match the other), Border irregularity, Color that is not uniform, Diameter greater than 6 mm (about the size of a pencil eraser), and Evolving size, shape, or color.
+It's essential to check your skin for suspicious moles once a month and report anything unusual to your healthcare professional.
+Remember the ABCDE rule: Asymmetry (one half of the mole doesn't match the other), Border irregularity, Color that is not uniform, Diameter greater than 6 mm (about the size of a pencil eraser), and Evolving size, shape, or Color.

 Melanoma, also known as malignant melanoma, is a type of skin cancer that develops from the pigment-producing cells known as melanocytes.
 Melanomas typically occur in the skin but may rarely occur in the mouth, intestines, or eye (uveal melanoma).